UniFy-Endpoint/Deploy-Microsoft-365-Apps/README.md

 ## Description

 This Script:
 - Downloads the latest Office Click-to-Run `setup.exe` version from the Microsoft CDN (tiny package).
+- Supports both O365ProPlusRetail and O365BusinessRetail via parameter.
+- Detects system architecture (AMD64 or ARM64).
-- Supports **Install** and **Uninstall** modes (default = Install).
+- Supports **Install** and **Uninstall** modes.
 - Uses **Configuration.xml** for install and **Uninstall.xml** for removal (packaged by default).
-- Optionally accepts `-XMLUrl` to fetch a remote XML for either mode.
+- Proper logging to Intune Management Extension logs folder
 - Verifies the Microsoft signature on `setup.exe`.
-- Closes Microsoft 365 apps before uninstalling and removes Proofing Tools.
+- Complete installation before exiting to ensure Microsoft 365 Apps are available at user login.
+- Handles ClickToRunSvc to ensure clean exit for Intune detection
 - Cleans up after completion and returns proper exit codes for Intune.

 ---